-Management Traineeship Segments (MTS):
+Management Traineeship Segments (MTS)-Batch(15-17):

-The focus of MTS component is to partner with all organizations and enterprises that have an unstinting commitment to rural sector.
+The focus of MTS component is to partner with all our partners and enterprises that have an unstinting commitment to rural sector.
 The MTS is planned to be a problem solving segment wherein students will apply their analytical and decision making skills on specific project based problems/challenge assigned by organizations engaged in various aspects of rural business and development.

 The students will work under active guidance of experienced senior managers supported by faculty guides form KSRM to help them to make decisions under real & more demanding situations.

-The host organizations can assign project(s) on problems/issues/situation which require better understanding, insights and analytical abilities for their resolution.
+The host organizations can assign project(s) on problems/issues/situation which require better understanding, insights and analytical abilities for their resolution..

 Indicative Project Themes:

-During the course Of MTS students are expected to rigorously research the problem, analyze data, and produce outputs in terms of solutions in line with the objectives of the projects.
+During the course of MTS students are expected to rigorously research the problem, analyze data, and produce outputs in terms of solutions in line with the objectives of the projects.
 After the completion of MTS field work the students are expected to make presentation of their project to host organization and submit the draft reports.

 Process of Project Allotment:

 The selection of projects by the students is done in the following manner:

 - Step I: The list of projects received from the host organizations along with necessary details and preferences for students (in terms of educational background, language proficiency and gender choice if any) is shared with the students.